cngish98/LLM-anthropomorphization/scraper/README.md

 article:
 https://github.com/codelucas/newspaper/issues/645

-I wasn't able to get a quick solution & the forked repo changes didn't seem to work for me, so the workaround is to copy & paste the full body of the article, drop it in a txt document, and overwrite the `main_text` that way.
+We weren't able to get a quick solution & the forked repo changes didn't seem to work for us, so the workaround is to copy & paste the full body of the article, drop it in a txt document, and overwrite the `main_text` that way.

 run with